 Kim brought this specialized approach to public health to the Arnold School when she joined the HPEB department last fall.

-“I love the interdisciplinary nature of researchers at Arnold School,” she says.
-“Currently, I am working to develop a synergistic research network with people at the Arnold School, nurturing and expanding my own research areas.”
+“I love the interdisciplinary nature of researchers at the Arnold School,” she says.
+“Currently, I am working to develop a synergistic research network with people here, nurturing and expanding my own research areas.”

 “Based on my experience conducting interdisciplinary research and engaging with policy and community stakeholders, I am looking forward to working with and mentoring graduate students who intend to make real-life impact on public health outcomes,” she says.